varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 On some Solaris, FreeBSD and OS X systems, Varnish is not able to set the TCP
-keep-alive values per socket, and therefor the tcp_keepalive_* Varnish runtime
+keep-alive values per socket, and therefore the *tcp_keepalive_* Varnish runtime
 parameters are not available.
-On these platforms it can be benefitial to tune
+On these platforms it can be beneficial to tune
 the system wide values for these in order to more reliably detect remote close
 for sessions spending long time on waitinglists.
 This will help free up
 resources faster.

-Systems to not support TCP keep-alive values per socket include:
+Systems that does not support TCP keep-alive values per socket include:

 - Solaris releases prior to version 11
 - FreeBSD releases prior to version 9.1